 Just south of town off U.S. 14/61, Culina Mariana, in the Shrine of Our Lady of Guadalupe, serves a fine selection of sandwiches, soups, salads and home-baked desserts in a lovely room with tall windows overlooking the bluffs.

 Nightlife: Concerts, plays and national touring shows perform at Viterbo College, Pump House Regional Arts Center, UW-La Crosse Center for the Arts and the La Crosse Center.

 River cruises: The La Crosse Queen, a small paddlewheeler, offers cruises from Riverside Park, 608-784-8523.

-Breweries: Pearl Street Brewery, just off Wisconsin 35 north of the La Crosse River, has a taproom and offers tours and, often, live music.
+Pearl Street Brewery, just off Wisconsin 35 north of the La Crosse River, has a taproom and often offers live music.

 On the north side of town, just off U.S. 53, 608 Brewing has a taproom and is open daily.

 City Brewing Co. no longer offers individual tours.